RWS/studio-api-docs/apiconcepts/translationmemory/controlling_the_plugin_user_interface.md

 ======
 The translation provider plug-in template contains a component called `MyTranslationProviderWinFormsUI`, which we re-name to `ListTranslationProviderWinFormsUI` for our implementation.
 This component is used to:

-* Control the appearance of the plug-in when it is displayed in <Var:ProductName>, e.g. the plug-in name, icon, tooltip
+* Control the appearance of the plug-in when it is displayed in Var:ProductName, e.g. the plug-in name, icon, tooltip
 * Raise the plug-in user interface
 * Obtain credentials from the user, which is not required for our sample implementation

-The class is preceded by the following declaration, which defines it as an extension class, which will be referenced and declared to the <Var:ProductName> application through the plug-in manifest *.xml file (see also [Building the Plug-in](building_the_plugin.md)).
+The class is preceded by the following declaration, which defines it as an extension class, which will be referenced and declared to the Var:ProductName application through the plug-in manifest *.xml file (see also [Building the Plug-in](building_the_plugin.md)).
 # [C#](#tab/tabid-1)
 ```cs
 [TranslationProviderWinFormsUi(